APZH/tp/docs/UserGuide.md

 This section serves to provide a step-by-step guide to download and install the official **SchedUrMods** application.

-Please kindly follow the instructions below to install all necessary software:
+Please kindly follow the instructions below to set up the SchedUrMods application:

 - **Step 1:** Download the latest version of SchedUrMods [here](https://github.com/AY2122S1-CS2113T-W13-3/tp/releases/latest) and click on `SchedUrMods.jar` as shown in the image below.